Estrogen dominance is one of the women’s most common hormone imbalances but may also occur in men.

 However, not only foods and beverages sweetened with sugar but also other refined carbohydrates promote inflammation in the body (Buyken et al. 201421).

-Refined means that the food has been separated from the natural dietary fiber, widely processed and preserved.
+Refined means the food has been separated from the natural dietary fiber, widely processed and preserved.

 Accordingly, here is just a small overview of these pro-inflammatory foods: